Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Point estimation of random mixing measures

 \subsection{Problem Setup}

 \partitle{Posterior expected loss.}

+{Let $\Theta$ denote the space of supports of the mixing measure $G$}.
 Under a decision-theoretic framework, the point estimate of the mixing measure $\Ghs$ minimizes posterior expected loss:

-where $\mathcal{D}: \PP(\Theta) \times \PP(\Theta) \to \Re_+$ represents a distance on the space of measures supported on $\Theta$, which is the support set of the mixing measure $G$.
-Since the posterior is usually intractable, the expectation in ~\eqref{eq:posterior_expected_loss} is approximated using Markov chain Monte Carlo (MCMC) methods.
+where $\mathcal{D}: \PP(\Theta) \times \PP(\Theta) \to \Re_+$ {can be chosen as} a distance on the space of measures supported on $\Theta$.
+Since the posterior is usually intractable, the expectation in ~\eqref{eq:posterior_expected_loss} is approximated using {posterior samples generated by Monte Carlo methods such as Markov chain Monte Carlo (MCMC) posterior simulation}.
 Given $M$ posterior Monte Carlo samples, $G_1, \ldots, G_M \sim p(G \mid Y_1, \ldots, Y_n)$, the optimization problem can be approximated as

 \partitle{Algorithms.} We use a simple greedy procedure to solve the optimization problem in ~\eqref{eq:approximated_expected_loss}.
-Specifically, we construct an $M \times M$ matrix, where the entry at row $i$ and column $j$ represents the distance between the $i$-th and $j$-th posterior samples, i.e., $\mathcal{D}(G_i, G_j)$.
+Specifically, we construct an $M \times M$ matrix, where the entry in row $i$ and column $j$ represents the distance $\mathcal{D}(G_i, G_j)$ between the $i$-th and $j$-th posterior samples.
 We then identify the index $i^\star$ that minimizes the average distance across columns, $\frac{1}{M} \sum_{j=1}^M \mathcal{D}(G_i, G_j)$, and return $G_{i^\star}$ as the greedy solution.
-This is equivalent to selecting the best posterior sample from the posterior Monte Carlo sample.
+This is equivalent to selecting the best posterior sample from the posterior Monte Carlo samples. {We give a pseudo algorithm to describe the procedure in Algorithm~\ref{alg:summarization} in Appendix~\ref{subsec:appendix:algorithms}. }